-- Packet loss is a poor signal of congestion. - A binary signal of ONLY presence or absence of congestion. - Congestion signaling should indicate the degree of congestion. - The dynamics of congestion control is abstracted as a control loop with feedback delay (Figure 14 in Appendix).
+- Packet loss is a poor signal of congestion. - A binary signal of ONLY presence or absence of congestion. - Congestion signaling should indicate the degree of congestion and be more precise. - The dynamics of congestion control is abstracted as a control loop with feedback delay (Figure 14 in Appendix).